 Tip 8: Switch to Natural Gas

 By switching to natural gas for some of your home’s equipment, you can use less electricity.
 You can install a gas furnace, water heater or clothes dryer after the proper gas lines are added to your property.
-The use of regulated natural gas in Alberta is a fantastic way to reduce your dependence on expensive electricity.
+The use of regulated natural gas is a fantastic way to reduce your dependence on expensive electricity.